 One of the most arresting statements made by Rudolf Steiner about the fairy tale is that “fairy tales can help counter illnesses.”
-We find this statement in the book The World of Fairy Tales, which is featured in the Books section of our local group’s website.
+We find this statement in the book The World of Fairy Tales, which is featured in the Books section of this website.

 “Poor child, who has not yet loved!”

 The picture above is by William Blake.
 Contemplate it for a moment.
 (Blake and Novalis have a lot in common — they were contemporaries.)
 Contemplate this picture and imagine that you are carrying on your shoulders a child such as this.
 Is the child happy?
 Sad?
 Frightened?
 Worried?
 Angry?
 Sick?
 Is the child having a fit, or maybe is it afraid of the world?